Beacher Jaye Sherry’s Memoirs of a Lash Artist set for release this April

 The book follows her journey managing her business and the hardships she faced to get where she is now.

-It took Sherry seven months to complete her memoir because of a number of personal life challenges she recently faced.
+It took Jaye seven months to complete her memoir because of a number of personal life challenges she recently faced.

-She has had two open-heart surgeries for the condition Quadracuspid Aortic Valve, which means she was born with four valve cusps instead of three and the extra one was slightly leaking.
-After facing a near-death experience from one of the surgeries, Sherry said it triggered a spiral of post-traumatic stress and mental health struggles that kept her isolated and prevented her from living life normally.
+She has had two open-heart surgeries for the condition Quadracuspid Aortic Valve, which is an extremely rare heart condition.
+After facing a near-death experience from one of the surgeries, Jaye said it triggered a spiral of post-traumatic stress and mental health struggles that kept her isolated and prevented her from living life normally.

-Born and raised in the east end, Sherry moved with her three-year-old daughter to Vancouver and lived there for seven years.
+Born and raised in the east end, Jaye moved with her three-year-old daughter to Vancouver and lived there for seven years.

 Upon returning to Toronto in 2011 and settling near Kingston Road, she took a lash course and also an entrepreneur course.
-After completing the courses Sherry decided to set up her own eyelash business, offering the service at a number of local salons where she was able to foster meaningful relationships with her clients.
+After completing her courses Jaye set up her own aesthetics business, offering multiple services at a number of local salons where she was able to foster meaningful relationships with her clients.

-A number of those clients were teenage girls, some of whom were dealing with troubled home lives, and Sherry became a lifeline for many of them.
+A number of those clients were teenage girls, some of whom were dealing with troubled home lives, and Jaye became a lifeline for many of them.

 She said she plans to make this memoir a five-book series where each book focuses on different parts of her first memoir.